-Dimples exist to help the golf ball fly consistently and repeatable distances.
-Dimples create a lift force and help the golf ball maintain flight during head and crosswinds.
-A smooth golf ball flies straight without climbing.
-A golf ball surrounded with dimples climbs into the sky much like an airplane and can fly much further than smoother balls.
+Dimples exist to help the golf balls fly consistently and repeatable distances.
+Dimples create a lift force and help the golf balls maintain flight during head and crosswinds.
+A smooth ball flies straight without climbing.
+A ball surrounded with dimples climbs into the sky much like an airplane and can fly much further than smoother balls.

-How Many Dimples are on a Golf Ball?
+How Many Dimples are on a Golf Balls?

-The numbers of dimples on a golf ball are left to manufacturer discretion.
-Most research has found that dimple patterns between 350 and 450 offer the ideal balance of distance and spin.
+The numbers of dimples on golf balls are left to manufacturer discretion.
+Most research has found that dimple pattern between 350 and 450 offer the ideal balance of distance and spin.

 What Do the Numbers on Golf Balls Mean?

-Each golf ball will be stamped with a number and a combination of logos and personal icons.
+Each ball will be stamped with a number and a combination of logos and personal icons.
 These numbers act to give identification to the golfers and can provide insight into the internal structure of each model.

-What’s Inside of a Golf Ball?
+What’s Inside of a Golf Balls?

-Golf Ball Core
+Golf Balls Core

 The cores are often made of tightly packed rubber and synthetic resins that vary in composition and cost.
 These cores are typically one-piece structures designed to deliver more distance and better control than previous generation more loosely packed rubber bands.

-Golf Ball Cover
+Golf Balls Cover

-Surlyn is the cheapest material and offers budget-conscious players a balanced golf ball at a great price.
-This harder resin is used to cover the majority of two-piece golf ball designs and will be the most common in golf shops outside of the tour-level offerings.
-Suryln covered golf balls are often recommended for those new to the sport and senior players.
+Surlyn is the cheapest material and offers budget-conscious players a balanced golf balls at a great price.
+This harder resin is used to cover the majority of two-piece golf balls and will be the most common in golf shops outside of the tour-level offerings.
+Suryln covered balls are often recommended for those new to the sport and senior golfers with low swing speed.
 Balls with a Surlyn material blend tend to add more distance with a soft feel.